mythz/site/_blog/posts/2022-08-05-hetzner-cloud.md

 A nice side effect of this approach is moving servers is relatively painless.
 We change the DNS entry for the application to point to our new server, update the GitHub Action Secrets if needed and run our Release workflow.

 A minute or so later, the application is back running again.
-Since their were 20+ of these repositories we took advantage of the GitHub Organization Secrets so we only needed to update values in one place, and running the workflows again can also be done programmatically through the GitHub CLI.
+Since their were 20+ of these repositories we took advantage of the [GitHub Organization Secrets](https://cli.github.com/manual/gh_secret_set) so we only needed to update values in one place, and [running the workflows again](https://cli.github.com/manual/gh_workflow_run) can also be done programmatically through the GitHub CLI.

 ## DigitalOcean Price Increase

-In June of 2022, we got a notification that prices for droplets would be increasing, and for our droplet it would be going from $40 to $48.
+In June of 2022, we got a notification that [prices for droplets would be increasing](https://www.digitalocean.com/try/new-pricing), and for our droplet it would be going from $40 to $48.
 While this is a small amount of money, it prompted us to have a wider look into this market.

 Something we try to do at ServiceStack is to not only provide a comprehensive .NET Framework for building API first systems, but also keep an eye on different options in this ever change space so we can provide information, like this blog post, that might be useful to our users and others.

-Not everyone builds massively distributed systems, and as hardware performance increases, and platforms like .NET are becoming even more optimized, a setup with just a server or two can manage larger and larger load and use cases.
+Not everyone builds massively distributed systems, and as hardware performance increases, and platforms like [.NET are becoming even more optimized](https://devblogs.microsoft.com/dotnet/performance-improvements-in-aspnet-core-6), a setup with just a server or two can manage larger and larger load and use cases.

-After much searching, we ended up back at Hetzner but this time with your Cloud offering.
+After much searching, we ended up back at [Hetzner but this time with their Cloud offering](https://www.hetzner.com/cloud).
 For less than $15 USD per month, you can get a 4 vCPU, 8GB RAM, 160GB storage and 20TB of data transfer hosted in the US.

 We found this was by far the cheapest offering for a simple fixed monthly hosting, and looked for a way to compare to the more traditional cloud hosting setups.

 ## Litestream and SQLite

-Our demo applications use SQLite as a simple way to host the database storage and application together, taking advantage of SQLite's embedded nature.
+Our demo applications use [SQLite](https://www.sqlite.org) as a simple way to host the database storage and application together, taking advantage of SQLite's embedded nature.
-We were also testing our Litestream as a possible solution to the lack of data safety when using SQLite for more production like workloads.
+We were also testing out [Litestream](https://litestream.io) as a possible solution to the lack of data backups and safety when using SQLite for more production like workloads.

 <div class="mx-auto mt-4 mb-4">
     <div class="inline-flex justify-center w-full">